 After a while, from the 10th day or so, the physical symptoms should start improving.
 The patient may still experience cravings, mood swings, and depression.
 However, medication and therapy should help manage the psychological symptoms and help with sleep disorders, if any arise.

 The anxiety and depression might remain, but the patient will slowly start to feel better.
-Their sleep and appetite may improve, and they may feel more energetic.
+Their sleep and appetite may improve, and they may then feel more energetic.

 After One Month